pumnumber2/calendar_demo/README.md

 (https://github.com/facebook/create-react-app).

+### Instruction
+- First clone this repository into your local machine
+- install package via package manager such as yarn, npm, etc.
+- to run in development mode use `yarn start` or `npm start` to run development mode.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run with your package installer

 ### `yarn start`